JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-06-27-ner_deid_bert_subentity_ro_3_0.md

 Named Entity Recognition annotators allow for a generic model to be trained by using a Deep Learning architecture (Char CNNs - BiLSTM - CRF - word embeddings) inspired on a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM,CNN.

 Deidentification NER (Romanian) is a Named Entity Recognition model that annotates text to find protected health information that may need to be de-identified.
-It detects 17 entities.
+It is trained with `bert_base_cased` embeddings and can detect 17 entities.

 This NER model is trained with a combination of custom datasets with several data augmentation mechanisms.